 Secondly, culling coyote populations does not work.
 Numerous studies show that coyote populations explode in response to killing for a number of reasons.
 Let be, coyotes have a rigid social structure in which only the alpha pair breeds.
 However, if the social structure is upset, more coyotes in the pack start to breed.
 This leads to higher than normal population growth.
 In addition, young animals may have less guidance as to how to behave if key older pack members are shot.
 This can lead to unwanted coyote behaviors becoming established in a coyote population that is growing at an unstable and rapid rate.

 Evidence from the past six years of coyote habitation on Vashon Island suggests that our coyote population is blessedly shy and wild.
 Most of us don’t even know they are here.
 Working together as a community to continue to reinforce this behavior will help minimize potential conflicts.

-I enjoy the fact that these high clear voices have returned to be part of Vashon’s ever-changing song.
+I enjoy the fact that these high clear voices are part of Vashon’s ever-changing song.
 When I listen, I think of the benefits to our island ecosystems that those voices potentially symbolize.
-But, if I see these bards of the woods again, I promise to scare the heck out of them for everyone’s sake.
+I accept that they have made it to this island to live a life and call it home just like I did.
+And I will do everything I can to keep in right relation with these bards of the woods, including securing my food and scraps and animals, and scaring them off if needed for everyone’s sake, including theirs.

 Please report coyote sightings or any possible coyote interaction with pets/livestock to Vashon Nature Center: email@example.com